 interoperability features with local UNIX processes or NFS

 - F_FULLFSYNC support needs to be advertised via fruit:advertise_fullsync = true, and some code that not appear to be in a production samba release yet (pull request: https://github.com/samba-team/samba/pull/64).

 - Specific requirements for Bonjour advertising.
 I have not checked in FreeNAS implements already.

-#19 Updated by Thomas Kaiser over 1 year ago
+#19 Updated by Thomas Kaiser about 2 years ago

 John Hixson wrote: